hpwn/gnasty-chat/README.md

 "Required" means the values must be supplied via flag or env when enabling refresh.
 You may still combine the refresh flow with manual rotations - gnasty will watch the token file and reconnect when it changes.
+For production cutovers where you want the new token to apply immediately, call `POST /admin/twitch/reload` right after writing the updated credentials.

 Security notes: